gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 # Quantum Cryptanalysis

 The Grover algorithm finds solutions for cryptographic hashes and symmetric keys in the square root of the hash size or key size respectively.
+This can be neutralized by simply doubling the key size.

+## Shor's Algorithm

-The Shor algorithm finds solutions for asymmetric keys based on prime factoring and discrete logarithm in a polynomial of the key size.
+finds solutions for asymmetric keys based on prime factoring and discrete logarithm in a polynomial of the key size instead of growing exponentially with the key size.

+Classic: Real number `r` times basis `b` raised by exponent `n`

+Shor: Real number `s` times basis `n` raised by exponent `e`

+where `n` is the key size in bit.

 # References